Sunday, March 16, 2008

 You know that TCM Forbidden Hollywood Vol. 2 set?
 If you get it and expect a good time, well, watch out for Norma Shearer, that's all I can say.
 She's trouble.
 She's in the first two films: MGM's THE DIVORCEE and A FREE SOUL.
 If sex, drugs and hot jazz were cake, the Warner girls--Stanwyck, Clarke, Harlow--could be said to have it and eat it too, then keep quiet about it until they need another fix; the MGM girls like Shearer would have their cake and then feel guilty, complain to all their friends that they "shouldn't have eaten it" and then go to the Ladies room to "heroically" renounce it back up.

-Where MGM makes its error is in presuming that their audience genuinely believes that pre-marital sex is an evil on par with murder or (gasp) gambling.
-Where Warners throws scenes of changing out of underwear all over the place, MGM has Shearer do it all behind partitions.
-When Shearer is courting her different men and raking in jewelry, we see only her hands and his and the exchange of jewels, never any mention of the implied quid pro quo, and the scenes have the un-enjoyable air of something done in a bathroom stall, sober, terrified, with three paranoid look-outs.
-Shearer isn't up to code so to speak, since, as Dave Kehr puts it: the "heavy hand of MGM respectability presses down," forcing her to realize "that such dalliances are meaningless without love, marriage and the promise of a family."
+Where MGM makes its error is in presuming that their audience genuinely believes that premarital sex is an evil on par with murder, rape or (gasp!) gambling.
+Where Warners throws scenes of their starlets changing in and out of their sexy underthings, MGM has Shearer do it all behind partitions; when Shearer is raking in jewelry we see only her hands and his, never any mention of the implied quid pro quo.
+Shearer scenes of implied sin feel like she's counting money from a stolen wallet in a bathroom stall, sober, terrified, with three paranoid look-outs.
+Such nervous guilt isn't up to pre-code so to speak, since, as Dave Kehr puts it: the "heavy hand of MGM respectability presses down," forcing her to realize "that such dalliances are meaningless without love, marriage and the promise of a family."

-There's a great bit in ROXIE HART, a (post-code) Wellman film I just happen to have recently seen, where Ginger Rogers does an impromptu softshoe up and down the prison steps after striking some sparks with smitten reporter George Montgomery.
-The camera doesn't move much, it's just Rogers banging out a dance on the tinny jail steps because she's kind of turned on.
-To Sarris this scene is probably uninspired and lazy, like Wellman just left the camera running and went out to have a smoke, letting Rogers and Montgomery do what they wanted.
+PS - There's also a great bit in ROXIE HART, a (post-code) Wellman film I just happen to have recently seen, where Ginger Rogers does an impromptu softshoe up and down the prison steps after striking some sparks with smitten reporter George Montgomery.
+The camera doesn't move much, like Wellman is just watching rather than filming.
+It's just Rogers banging out a dance on the tinny jail steps because she's kind of turned on from her sparks with old George, and it's the best moment in the film.
+To a judgmental classicist like Sarris, this scene is probably uninspired and lazy.
+He'd probably think Wellman just left the camera running and went out to have a smoke, letting Rogers and Montgomery do what they wanted.
 That's it exactly, Mr. Sarris!
-That's it, exactly.
-The cinema is full of control freaks-who-would-be-artists who strangle the breath out of their material the way Lenny kills puppies and blondes in OF MICE AND MEN.
-We know they don't mean it, but there it is, up on the screen, dead.
-Wellman keeps his grip light and if it don't come out SCARFACE, so what?
-It could be worse, at least it's breathing, and at least it got in a few good punches before the cops came.
-That's what being A FREE SOUL means, Norma, so go ahead and swing a little.
+That's it, exactly....